WenesLimem/TB_Repo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repo contains all files related to Bachelor's Degree Project.
-It contains two applications and deployment manfiests for Kubernetes deplyoment.
+It contains two applications, deployment manfiests Kubernetes deplyoment, ready-to-use docker images.

+The first application is Sock-shop.
+It a demonstration application for micro-services by excellence.
+More info here : !()[https://github.com/microservices-demo].
 To monitor the proper functioning of applications based on the microservices architecture and dedicated for cloud deployment, traditional tools  are insufficient to diagnose applications in case of failure.
 </br>
 In the first part of this project, we analyzed the different types of architectures (monolithic and microservices), the Kubernetes container orchestrator, and different monitoring/logging tools.
 The majority of these tools are projects of the Cloud Native Computing Foundation.
 This part allowed the understanding and definition of a new concept called Observability.
 This new concept encompasses monitoring and logging, and adds to the latter two the collection of different metrics. </br>